graphql/graphql-js/docs/APIReference-Language.md

 ```

 A representation of source input to GraphQL.
 The name is optional,
-but is mostly useful for clients who store GraphQL documents in
+but it is useful for clients who store GraphQL documents in
 source files; for example, if the GraphQL input is in a file Foo.graphql,
-it might be useful for name to be "Foo.graphql".
+it might be useful for `name` to be "Foo.graphql".

 ### getLocation